druce/druce.github.io/aws.md

 #4) Configure and run Jupyter

 - Final task is to set up and run Jupyter
+- Create a certificate to enable https
+  - Create a certs directory.
+  - cd to it.
+  - openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout mycert.pem -out mycert.pem
-- Create a certificate to enable https (I just hit enter for all the values requested)
+  - I just hit enter for all the values requested

 ```{bash}
 (base) ubuntu@ip-172-30-3-209:~/.jupyter$ cd